Fayetteville Expungement Attorney

 Consequences of expungement?
 Even though a conviction has been expunged from the record, it may still show up in some instances.
 Police departments and licensing boards may be able to find out about a job applicant whose records have been expunged.

-You can take the first step toward clearing your conviction right now by calling (910) 684-4049 or filling out our online form.
+You can take the first step toward clearing your conviction right now by calling (910) 684-4049 or filling out our online form to speak with expungement lawyers near you.

 Who is Eligible for Expungement in North Carolina?